open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opampbridgespecvolumesindexcsinodepublishsecretref">nodePublishSecretRef</a></b></td>
         <td>object</td>
         <td>
-          nodePublishSecretRef is a reference to the secret object containing sensitive information to pass to the CSI driver to complete the CSI NodePublishVolume and NodeUnpublishVolume calls.
-This field is optional, and  may be empty if no secret is required.
-If the secret object contains more than one secret, all secret references are passed.<br/>
+          nodePublishSecretRef is a reference to the secret object containing sensitive information to pass to the CSI driver to complete the CSI NodePublishVolume and NodeUnpublishVolume calls.<br/>
         </td>
         <td>false</td>
       </tr><tr>